9 Google Sheets Formulas to Master

 But instead of telling you Saturday or Sunday, it returns a number (1 = Sunday).

-Say you wanted to pull sales numbers for only Sundays, WEEKDAY is your best friend.
+Say you wanted to pull, for example, sales numbers for only Sundays, WEEKDAY is your best friend.

 7. TEXT